Why should you visit Madurodam?

-A chilly Autumn morning, wrapped in a shawl I watch the rain pouring on and off on a very cloudy day.
+A chilly autumn morning, wrapped in a shawl I watch the rain pouring on and off on a very cloudy day.
 No complaints as I love the rain and the calming effect it has upon my soul.

 Parents’ love for their child is but blessed throughout time.
 This love protects all even when all is but lost.
-This love is found as with every dawn, there is another mom or dad waking up to make breakfast for his or her child, preparing the child for all the known and unknown steps of the future.
-Like my shawl, the parents comfort their children as they hold them within their arms away from all the obstacles of life.
+With each dawn, this love is found.
+There is another mom or dad waking up to make breakfast for his or her child, preparing the child for all the known and unknown steps of the future.
+Like my shawl, the parents comfort their children.
+They hold them within their arms, away from all the obstacles of life.

-George Maduro’s parents, for the love of their son, had created this sacred ground which is known today to all as, “The Madurodam.”
+George Maduro’s parents, for the love of their son, have created this sacred ground which is known today to all as, “Madurodam.”

 As I had walked through this amazing place, I knew the different schools within The Hague and youth from all different schools are involved within the disbursement committee of Madurodam.
 This group also handles charities and different activities.

 There were interactive experiences where you walk into a room and feel the complete 4D experiences, like how the Dutch created the Netherlands.

-The boat trip to New Amsterdam and the life story of George Maduro, were some of the interactive tours I loved walking into.
+Some of the interactive tours I loved walking into were the boat trip to New Amsterdam and the life story of George Maduro.
 I also thought how nice it is to see the Netherlands in one day.
 If you only have one day and would like to see the whole country, then please go and visit this sacred park, where you could see the Binnenhof, Schipol Airport in Amsterdam, the Port of Rotterdam and Euromast, the windmills, the canals, Anne Frank’s house, cheese markets, trams, the tulips, and the list goes on and on.
+I also have my own clogs.
+The clogs were brought to me on a cute train.

-Yes now you have just seen all of these amazing places in one day.
-I also have my own clogs which were brought to me on a cute train.
-For me though, this was a sacred visit through not only the miniature version of all the sights I wanted to see and visit, but also a love story that will awaken all souls alike.
+Yes, now you have just seen all of these amazing places in one day.
+This was a sacred visit for me, through not only the miniature version of all the sights I wanted to see and visit, but also through a love story that will awaken all souls alike.
 My accompanying friends had told me they had just visited the Netherlands in one day.
-I am glad I had taken this trip and I would go back again to see now which ones are but my favorite.
+I am glad to have taken this trip.
+I would go back again to see now which ones are but my favorite.

 Love begins at the first sight as the mother sees and feels her child, the first time a father sees and touches the tiny hands of his young.
-Love blossoms as the mother and father first look into the eyes of their adopted child.
+Also, love blossoms as the mother and father first look into the eyes of their adopted child.
 Love is between all souls seeking peace and blessings.